draperkm/rag_chat_with_websites/readme.md

 RAG can be particularly useful when the pre-trained language model alone may not have the necessary information to generate accurate or sufficiently detailed responses since standard general language models are not capable of accessing post-training/external information directly [2].

 In conclusion RAGs find their true motivation, in delimiting the LLM to act only on a limited set of data, making fine-tuning not strictly necessary, resulting in time saving and cost saving, even if there is a threshold where fine-tuning would be preferable (the bot must be generalistic).

-Paradigm:
-- Closed book vs open book [4]
-- Grounding means having less hallucinations, and that it's possible to do citacions and attributions by pointing back to the source [4]

 # Retrieval-Augmented Generation (RAG)